Sanjaa46/DevOps-Commands-Handbook/README.md

 - `cd ..` - move one directory up
 - `cd ~` - go to home directory
 ### File management
-- `touch file.txt` - create an empty file
+- `touch file.txt` - make a brand new file in the current directory
 - `mkdir folder_name` - create new folder
 - `cp source.txt destination.txt` - copy a file
 - `mv oldname.txt newname.txt` - rename or move a file